Preserving Privacy and Security in Federated Learning: Secure Framework for Federated Learning

 \subsection{Users aggregation}

 This component securely computes the sum of local models from the users.
-First, each user $u \in \calU$ trains a local model update $x_u$ and use it as an input to this component.
-Then, the component outputs $\Bar{c} = E_{pk}(\sum_{u\in \calU'} x_u)$ which is an encryption over the sum of the model updates of all honest users $\calU' \subseteq \calU$. $E_{pk}(\cdot)$ denotes a viable additive homomorphic encryption scheme and we require that it must have the property of indistinguishability under chosen plaintext attack (IND-CPA).
+First, each user $u \in \calU$ trains a local model update $x_u$ and uses it as input to this component.
+Then, the component outputs $\Bar{c} = E_{pk}(\sum_{u\in \calU'} x_u)$ which is an encryption over the sum of the model updates of all honest users $\calU' \subseteq \calU$. $E_{pk}(\cdot)$ denotes a viable additive homomorphic encryption scheme, and we require that it must have the property of indistinguishability under chosen plaintext attack (IND-CPA).
 The encryption function will be discussed in detail in Section \ref{sec:agg}.

-Furthermore, this aggregation must maintain the privacy with respect to each local model $x_u$, particularly, we should be able to simulate the output of each user by a PPT simulator.
+Furthermore, this aggregation must maintain the privacy with respect to each local model $x_u$, particularly, we should be able to simulate the output of each user by a Probabilistic Polynomial Time (PPT) simulator.
 We specify the security properties of the Users aggregation component in Fig. \ref{fig:ua}.